animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-The primary motivation for introducing an annotation-based approach to the configuration of {data-store-name} in a Spring context is to enable Spring application developers to *get up and running* as *quickly* and as *easily* as possible.
+The primary motivation for introducing an annotation-based approach to the configuration of GemFire in a Spring context is to enable Spring application developers to *get up and running* as *quickly* and as *easily* as possible.